 Hunting at E.C.
 Manning Park is only allowed in the MU 2-17 area (the former Cascade Recreation Area).
 This area is only open to the discharge of firearms, bows, and crossbows from September 10 to June 15.
 Please check the fishing and hunting guide for more information.

 E.C.
 Manning Park features backcountry trails for ski-touring and snowshoeing, as well as groomed cross-country ski trails.
-For more information, check the current trail conditions report before heading out.
+For more information, check the trail conditions report in the know before you go section, before heading out.

 Established in 1941, this park was named in memory of Ernest C. Manning, chief forester of British Columbia from 1936 to 1941.
 During his time as chief forester, Manning championed setting land aside for future generations to enjoy.